bdist/bdist-workspace/README.md

    This starts up the `bdist/workspace` and cleans up unused images.

-### My notebook Save Button is disabled or I am getting Permission Errors
+### I get Permission Errors and/or the notebook Save Button is disabled

 You need to set the owner of every directory under `/home/jovyan/` to the user `jovyan` and groups `users`.
 This is the default username and group for the user in the notebook container.